vitessio/website/content/en/docs/16.0/reference/features/topology-service.md

   `/vitess/${CELL_NAME}` (on consul this should be `vitess/${CELL_NAME}`) where `${CELL_NAME}` is the location of the cell `us-east-1, eu-west-2, etc`.
-* When starting a vttablet instance you must provide the global topology service as well as the `-tablet-path`, which implicitly includes the cell details.
+* When starting a vttablet instance you must provide the global topology service as well as the `--tablet-path`, which implicitly includes the cell details.
   With this information the vttablet process will read the local topology details from the global topology server.
 * When starting a vtgate instance, you will provide the global topology